MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-SharedWithTeam.md

 ```

 ### -SharedWithTeamId
-Team id of the shared with team
+Team ID of the shared with team.

 ```yaml
 Type: String